Neapolitan Baked Ziti Pasta al Gratin

 - black pepper to season

-Fill a buttered oven dish with the pasta mixture and sprinkle with the grated Parmesan and breadcrumbs.
-Bake for 25 minutes in a preheated oven at 180 degrees until the top is golden and crispy.
+- Fill a buttered oven dish with the pasta mixture and sprinkle with the grated Parmigiano and breadcrumbs.
+Bake for 25 minutes in a preheated oven at 180 degrees (350F) until the top is golden and crispy.

-Allow the baked pasta to sit for a few minutes before serving.
+- Allow the baked pasta to sit for a few minutes before serving.
 I like to serve it quite quickly.
-It won’t hold together well but the sauce is creamier and the top crunchier!
+It won’t hold together well as the sauce is creamy!